Black Cherry Jam

 - Add the rest of sugar all at once.
 Bring to a full boil and boil for 1 full minute.

 - Fill jars with hot jam.
+Remove air bubbles with a bubble tool or chopstick.

 - Place filled jars into canning pot and bring to boil.
 Low boil for 10 minutes.